testcontainers/workshop-go/step-9-integration-tests-for-api.md

 ```

-Let's check what you are doing here:
+Let's check what we are doing here:

-- You are setting up the Gin's router, with the `app.SetupRouter` function.
+- We are setting up the Gin's router, with the `app.SetupRouter` function.
 - a new `httptest.Recorder` is used to record the response.
 - each subtest defines a new `http.Request`, with the right method and path.
 - the `ServeHTTP` method on the router is called with the `httptest.Recorder` and the `http.Request`.